 In all circumstances, the real question is: Does it pass the smell test?

-3. Undue influence or captation
+b) Undue influence or captation

 The Last Will and Testament does not validly represent the wishes of the deceased because:

 For instance, the deceased is dependent on one of the children to look after him or her and has left everything to that child much to the chagrin of the rest of the children.

 Moreover, a nursing care aid or a person that cares for the Testator that is not the spouse or a relative of the Testator may not inherit if the Last Will and Testament was executed at the time that the Testator/deceased was receiving medical care.